 |Letters of Recommendation Required||3|

-The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of GRE scores and TOEFL or International English Language Testing System (IELTS) scores (TOEFL and IELTS are for international applicants) by Educational Testing Service, receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.
+The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of TOEFL or International English Language Testing System (IELTS) scores (TOEFL and IELTS are for international applicants) by Educational Testing Service, receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.
 Applicants are strongly encouraged to use the online reference feature in the Graduate School application system.

 Completed applications for fall entry are reviewed by a panel of faculty.
 Applicants who pass this first step will be invited to a campus visit to interview with faculty and learn more about the program.
 Applications for spring or summer term are rare but possible, but only with the approval of the admissions committee -- please contact the program coordinator in advance of submitting an off-cycle application.